softwaremill/diffx/docs-sources/index.md

 To integrate with the test framework of your choice, you'll need to use one of the integration modules.
 See the section on [test-frameworks](test-frameworks/summary.md) for a brief overview of supported test frameworks.

+*Auto-derivation is used throughout the documentation for the sake of clarity.
+Head over to [derivation](usage/derivation.md) for more details*

 ## Tips and tricks

 You may need to add `-Wmacros:after` Scala compiler option to make sure to check for unused implicits